1995 Marshall Thundering Herd football team: Regular season

-Marshall was quarterbacked by true freshman and future NFL starter Chad Pennington.
+Marshall was quarterbacked by true freshman and future NFL starter Chad Pennington after starting sophomore quarterback Mark Zban re-injured his knee delivering a touchdown pass to future NFL starter Jermaine Wiggins.
 Starting running back Chris Parker set the Marshall single season rushing record with 1,833 rushing yards.

 Postseason

 Marshall advanced to the 1995 NCAA I-AA playoffs with an at large bid, but held home field advantage for the first two games, defeating Jackson State and Northern Iowa in Huntington before going on the road against McNeese State in the semifinal game.
 Marshall defeated McNeese State and advanced to the I-AA National Championship game, which was held at Marshall's stadium against the Montana Grizzlies.
 This was the fourth consecutive I-AA National Championship game hosted by Marshall.
 Marshall lost the championship game, 22–20.